Higher Gauging and Non-invertible Condensation Defects: Gauging 1-form symmetries on surfaces in 2+1d

 A 1-form symmetry is non-anomalous in the usual sense (i.e., 0-gaugeable) if the braiding of the symmetry lines is trivial.
 This in particular implies that the crossing is also trivial.
 A 1-form symmetry is 1-gaugeable if the crossing of the symmetry lines is trivial, but they are allowed to have nontrivial braiding.

 In any 2+1d QFT with a 1-gaugeable 1-form global symmetry $G$, we can construct the condensation surface defects $S(\Sigma)$ by gauging $G$ on an oriented 2-dimensional manifold $\Sigma$.\footnote{We will sometimes suppress the dependence of $S(\Sigma)$ on the 2-dimensional manifold $\Sigma$ and write it simply as $S$.} As already mentioned above, this higher gauging is not unique, and different choices are related by discrete torsion.
 Since the procedure of gauging a 1-form symmetry on a surface in 2+1d is identical to gauging a 0-form symmetry in 1+1d, the discrete torsion is classified by $H^2(BG,U(1))$.
 We obtain a family of condensation surface defects labeled by $H^2(BG,U(1))$.\footnote{Note that generally there is no canonical way to gauge a 1-form symmetry on a surface, similar to the situation of gauging in 1+1d.
-In other words, the choice of the discrete torsion forms a torsor, rather than a group with a natural identity.} We will encounter such examples in Section \ref{sec:ZN1ZN2}.
+In other words, the choice of the discrete torsion forms a torsor, rather than a group with a natural identity.
+For example, see the discussion around equation \eqref{torsor}.} We will encounter such examples in Section \ref{sec:ZN1ZN2}.

-Given two condensation surfaces $S$ and $S'$, we can define their fusion by bringing them parallelly to each other on an oriented manifold $\Sigma$: \ie S(\Sigma)\times S'(\Sigma) = \sum_i c_i S_i(\Sigma)\,. \fe See Figure \ref{fig:fusion}.
+Given two condensation surfaces $S$ and $S'$, we can define their fusion by bringing them parallelly to each other on an oriented manifold $\Sigma$: \ie S(\Sigma)\times S'(\Sigma) = \sum_i c_i(\Sigma) S_i(\Sigma)\,. \fe See Figure \ref{fig:fusion}.

 Note that we define the fusion such that the normal vectors are pointing in the same direction.
-The fusion gives a sum of other surfaces, where the fusion ``coefficients" $c_i$ are generally 1+1d TQFTs.
+As we shall see explicitly in examples in Section \ref{sec:example}, the fusion gives a sum of other surfaces, where the fusion ``coefficients" $c_i(\Sigma)$ are generally partition functions of 1+1d TQFTs which depend on the surface $\Sigma$.

 Finally, given a condensation defect $S$, its orientation-reversal $\overline{S}$ is defined in the same way as for a general defect as follows.
 The insertion of $S$ on an oriented manifold $\Sigma$ is equivalent to the insertion of $\overline{S}$ on $\overline{\Sigma}$, where $\overline{\Sigma}$ is the orientation-reversal of the manifold $\Sigma$: \ie \overline{S}(\overline{\Sigma} ) = S(\Sigma)\,. \fe